Cisco ACI

 The specific domains/containers require constant communication and access to each other’s services.
 Therefore, a strategy needs to be maintained to manage container interaction.
 For example, how do we scale containers?
 What’s the process for container failure?
 How do we react to container resource limits?

-We need a management and orchestration system to take full advantage of the portability of containers and microservices.
+We need a management and orchestration system to fully take advantage of containers’ and microservices’ portability.
 Containers can’t just be thrown into a sea of computing and expect to tie themselves together and work efficiently.

 A management tool is required to govern and manage the life of containers, where they are placed, and to whom they can talk.
 Containers have a complicated existence, and many pieces are used to patch up their communication flow and management.
 We have updates, high availability, service discovery, patching, security, and networking.